geetsawhney/hare-and-hounds/README.md

 Hare And Hounds RESTful Web App
 =================

-This repository contains a hare and hounds game web application.
-It is a complete web stack from frontend to server.
+This repository contains game of hare and hounds implemented using SparkJava.

 Setup
 -----